-The Hebrew god Yahweh of the Old Testament is often described as angry and cruel.
+The Hebrew god of the Old Testament is often described as angry and cruel.
 He has nothing on the Hindu god Krishna.
-Not once in the almost seven thousand sightings of the god in the Old Testament is Yahweh ever described as having “gaping, knife-fanged jaws.”
+Not once in the almost seven thousand sightings of the Christian divinity in the Old Testament is Yahweh ever described as having “gaping, knife-fanged jaws.”

 Regardless of what side they stand on, all the warriors on the battlefield of Kuru are grist for the mill.
 All of Krishna’s reasoning, arguments, and commands are to one purpose, which is to get the detritus of war to pour down the craw of his rapacious mouth.

 In the movie “King Kong”the big monkey tried to use Fay Wray as a toothpick.
 In Greek mythology Kronos, the Titan god of time, devoured his children for fear that they would one day overthrow him.
 In the “Bhagavad Gita” everything is grist for the mill.

 Neither self-survival nor the niceties of gastronomy seem to motivate Krishna.
 He is the great maw that must be fed and sated, although from all accounts in the “Bhagavad Gita” it is doubtful that Krishna can ever be sated, given his enormous appetite and preoccupation with the eternal.